zitongcharliedeng/cognito/README.md

 - Modules of my OS reflect how my own human brain abstracts concepts e.g. Basal Ganglia -> Calendar and TickTick integrations, Hippocampus -> RemNote spaced repetition queues, Neocortex -> Long-term NAS storages.
   - As a result, maybe my home screen can be a graphical diagram of a brain, and I click on whatever section of the digital brain I want to access to get there.
 - Network based bi-linking - imitate the brain and read more about interesting concepts like supermemo.guru
+- Minimal dependencies needed, hardware agnostic as it can be - this ie rules out using wayland or sway in favour of i3, we cant have propietary drivers and software only some types of hardware can run, if a machine can install nixOS, it can run my set up. :fire:
+-

 # Installation guide for a TDE ontop of the current, non-NixOS distro